kugogt/Housing-Price-Prediction/README.md

 ## 🗂️ Repository Structure
 - `ML_python.ipynb/` -> Jupyter notebooks for data exploration, preprocessing, and modeling
 - `Data/` -> X_train and test & X_train and test after feature selection
+- `Pictures/` -> Some graphs obtained during the development

 - ## 📬 Contact
 Since i cannot the training results on Github, if you need those, message me!